Sands uses cookies to ensure that we give you the best experience. By continuing to use this site, you are agreeing to our policy

 Neonatal death: is when a baby dies shortly after birth, including those born before 24 weeks of pregnancy

-Termination for medical reasons (TFMR): when a pregnancy is ended because a baby is diagnosed with a medical condition.
+Termination for medical reasons (TFMR): when a pregnancy is ended because of a life limiting or a life altering medical condition.
 This can be at any stage of pregnancy, therefore legally defined as a miscarriage or stillbirth, depending on the length of the pregnancy

 Sudden Unexpected Death in Infancy (SUDI): death of a baby when there is no apparent cause of death